Expat Exchange

 We asked expat moms who gave birth in Brazil about their experiences and advice they have for other moms to be.
 They said...

 "Ensure you have obtained a valid visa before your arrival to Brazil, as having a baby as an expat requires specific paperwork.
 Research the Brazilian healthcare system and consider whether private or public care is better for you and your family.
 Investigate which doctors offer high quality care in the city or region of your current residence.
 Make sure to have all relevant medical documents translated into Portuguese, such as previous medical records and immunization records.
 Familiarize yourself with the Brazilian healthcare system and do research on the healthcare benefits offered by the Brazilian government to citizens and expats.
 Prepare for the extra paperwork that is required when delivering a baby in Brazil.
-Lastly, ensure you have chosen a secure neighbourhood to raise your baby in as crime rates can be high in some areas of the country," remarked another expat in Brazil.
+Lastly, ensure you have chosen a secure neighbourhood to raise your baby in as crime rates can be high in some areas of the country," wrote a member who made the move to Brazil.

-"Get the best health insurance you can, cause having a baby in Brazil is really expensive, especially if your pregnancy is considered risky," said a member in Sao Paulo, Brazil.
+"Get the best health insurance you can, cause having a baby in Brazil is really expensive, especially if your pregnancy is considered risky," explained one expat living in Sao Paulo, Brazil.

 Please login to continue reading this article.